 Don't Forget the Essentials

-You obviously can't have a coffee shop without coffee, but you will need a lot of equipment, by the bulk, to have a successful shop.
+You obviously can't have a pop-up coffee shop without coffee, but you will need a lot of equipment, in bulk, to have a successful shop.
 You'll need wooden coffee stirrers, coffee cups and lids, creamer, napkins, and plenty more items.
 In addition to all these essential coffee shop items, you're going to need to have a station where your customers can add cream, milk, sugar, and whatever they prefer to their cup.
 Ideally, this is where you'll place the wooden coffee stirrers and everything else, but make sure everything is in sight and easy to find.

 People Are On the Go